brendalong/design-resources/README.md

-# Useful Resources for Front-End Design
+# Useful Resources for Front-End Design and UI/UX

 ## Articles about design, development, and meaning of web content
 * A List Apart http://alistapart.com/